To get the latest and most quality design resources!

 * The product manager is to do the right thing and make sure the product be line with the market demand, giving the company profits the highest priority.

 * The project manager is to do the thing in the right way and make sure things conducted perfect, taking time, cost as well as resource constraints into consideration in order to complete the ultimate goal.

 Before diving into more details, let's take a prior look at what is a project management and product management in below.

 Simply speaking, the project is usually temporary work for outputting unique products, services and results.
 Project management is the application of knowledge, skills, tools and technology within the project activities in order to meet the current needs.
 This process includes project initiation, planning, execution, monitoring and project closure.
 As a project manager, the target is to manage the involved people, events and things to establish the project activities through careful planning.

 2. What Is Product and Product Management?

 Products are anything that can be provided to the market, used and consumed by people, and of course can satisfy people's needs, including tangible goods, intangible services, organizations, ideas or a combination of these.
-Project management is the business activity of enterprise's living organization in the product life cycle, such as product plan, development, marketing, sales and support to manage the business activities.
-The product manager are mainly responsible for market research, user research and defining the products in accordance with the users' needs.
-They also consider the product's business model, operation and promotion approaches.
+Project management is the business activity of the enterprise's living organization in the product life cycle, such as product plan, development, marketing, sales and support to manage the business activities.
+The product manager is mainly responsible for market research, user research and defining the products in accordance with the users' needs.
+They also consider the product's business model, operation and promotion approach.

 3. Project Manager Vs. Product Manager - Differences

-Firstly, the project manager requires a technical background, and in the IT company, they have to be very experienced with the responsibility to convert the objectives into quantified and achieved project plan, giving emphasis on management and implementation.
+Firstly, the project manager requires a technical background, and in the IT company, they have to be very experienced with the responsibility to convert the objectives into quantified and achieved project plans, giving emphasis on management and implementation.

 Moreover, from the responsibility cycle, the project manager should be responsible for the completion of a project, and then seamlessly switch to another project.
 However, the product manager should grow with the product, along with countless items.